degdigital/UIEcosystem/README.md

   You:
 > I think that's a good idea, but this code fixes a bug on production and needs to go out.
 I'm leaving a TODO note in the code so I can catch it next time.

+**Updating A Pull Request**
+* Submit any changes on the same branch as the original PR.
+It will update the PR code and maintain the conversation.
+It will also alert reviewers that you made a change.

 **Finalizing**

 * After the reviewer has approved.
 Close the PR and make any finalizations such as updating a tag or publishing to npm.